Generic Name: hydrocodone and homatropine (Oral route)

 - Adults—5 milliliters (mL) every 4 to 6 hours as needed.
 Do not take more than 30 mL in 24 hours.

 - For oral dosage form (tablets):

-- Adults and children 12 years of age and older—1 tablet every 4 to 6 hours as needed.
+- Adults—1 tablet every 4 to 6 hours as needed.
 Do not take more than 6 tablets in 24 hours.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using Hydromet